MicrosoftDocs/MIMDocs/MIMDocs/pam/step-2-prepare-priv-domain-controller.md

 7. On the Selected Users and Groups tab, click **Add**.
 8. On the Select Users, Computers, or Groups window, enter *MIMAdmin* and click **Check Names**.
 After the names are underlined, click **OK** then **Next**.
 9. Select **custom task**, apply to **This folder**, with **General permissions**.
-10. In the permissions list, select the following:
+10. In the permissions list, select the following permissions:
     - **Read**
     - **Write**
     - **Create all Child Objects**